 (data_n) is the data associated with a data name tag.

-As indicated, all XML responses returned following an the attribute RESULT will be assigned either "OK" or "ERROR".
+As indicated, all XML responses returned following an XML command will contain error information.
+In this regard, the attribute RESULT will be assigned either "OK" or "ERROR".
 If an error did occur, two additional tag/data pairs will be added as part of the response form, namely, error_num and error_desc.
 The error number data will contain an integer number representing the error that occurred, while the error 5 description data will be a readable textual description of the error.